Johnnycake: Preparation

 Johnnycakes are an unleavened cornbread made of cornmeal, salt, and water.
 Early cooks set thick corn dough on a wooden board or barrel stave, which they leaned on a piece of wood or a rock in front of an open fire to bake.

 In the American south during the 18th century versions were made with rice or hominy flour and perhaps cassava.
 A 1905 cookbook includes a recipe for "Alabama Johnny Cake" made with rice and 'meal'.

 The difference between johnnycake and hoecake originally lay in the method of preparation, though today both are often cooked on a griddle or in a skillet.
 Some recipes call for baking johnnycakes in an oven, similar to corn pones, which are still baked in the oven as they were traditionally.

 Johnnycakes may also be made using leavening, with or without other ingredients more commonly associated with American pancakes, such as eggs or solid fats like butter.
 Like pancakes, they are often served with maple syrup, honey, or other sweet toppings.

 According to the manuscript of America Eats, a Works Progress Administration (WPA) guide to American food culture in the beginning decades of the twentieth century, Rhode Island "jonny cakes" were made in the 1930s as follows:

 In preparation, [white corn] meal may or may not be scalded with hot water or hot milk in accordance with preference.
-After mixing the meal with water or milk, it is dropped on a smoking hot spider [pan] set atop a stove into cakes about 3"x3"x1/2" (Note: 3 by 3 by 1/2 in) in size.
+After mixing the meal with water or milk, it is dropped on a smoking hot spider [pan with legs] set atop a stove into cakes about 3"x3"x1/2" (Note: 3 by 3 by 1/2 in) in size.
 The secret of cooking Johnny cakes is to watch them closely and keep them supplied with enough sausage or bacon fat so they will become crisp and not burn.
 Cook slowly for half an hour, turn occasionally, and when done, serve with plenty of butter.